syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping at a particular position

-Dropping of a particular row in a position can be canceled by handling the `QueryRowDragging` event using conditions based on `QueryRowDraggingReason` and `Position`.
+Dropping at a particular position can be canceled using `QueryRowDraggingReason` argument of the `QueryRowDragging` event handler.

 {% tabs %}
 {% highlight c# %}